 The Independent Review, is a vehicle for independent scholarship produced by independent minds.
 In tracing the dynamics of political economy and, yes, challenging government failures, we remain ever mindful of the intellectual and cultural heritage of mankind.
 We seek not to fashion some sort of new view but, instead, to honor the lessons of history while restoring independent inquiry to center stage as the essential activity for enhancing our understanding of society, past, present and future.

 For the first seventeen years, under the superb editorship of Robert Higgs and the outstanding scholars who serve on the editorial and advisory boards, The Independent Review has truly pioneered many important debates.
 In 2013, Dr. Higgs handed off editorial tasks to an new trio of excellent scholars who are serving as Co-Editors, Christopher J. Coyne, Michael C. Munger, and Robert M. Whaples.
-In the process, Dr. Whaples has also become Managing Editor and Dr. Higgs now serves as Editor at Large and continues his very popular “Etceteras” column in each issue.
+In the process, Dr. Whaples has also become Managing Editor, while Founding Editor Dr. Higgs continues his popular “Etceteras” column.

 David J. Theroux